Drake Landing Solar Community: Energy centre

 The Energy Centre building is a 232 square metre (2,500 square feet) building which began operation in 2007.
 It is located in very close proximity to all 52 homes that are using it.
 It is home to the short-term storage tanks and most mechanical equipment such as pumps, heat exchangers, and controls.
 The Solar Collector Loop, the District Heating Loop, and the Borehole Thermal Energy Storage Loop pass through the Energy Centre.
 Two horizontal water tanks occupy the majority of the space within the Energy Centre.
 These tanks are 12 ft in diameter and 36 ft in length.
 The remaining space within the Energy Centre houses pumps, valves, heat exchangers and other necessary equipment to operate and control the energy system.
 These tanks are known as Short-Term Thermal Storage (STTS).

-The Energy Center also have 22 kW PV installation to help with pumping equipment and powering sensors and other automation in the Energy Center.
+The Energy Centre also have 22 kW PV installation to help with pumping equipment and powering sensors and other automation in the Energy Centre.
 There are no personnel on site, during normal operation, and it is monitored and controlled remotely and mostly in automated fashion.